Helsinki-NLP/shroom/index.md

 <img style="width:45%" src="assets/img/mu-shroom-logo.png" alt="Mu-SHROOM" title="Mu-SHROOM logo" align="right">

 Mu-SHROOM will invite participants to detect hallucination spans in the outputs of instruction-tuned LLMs in a multilingual context.
+This shared task builds upon our previous iteration, SHROOM, with a few key changes:
+- We're looking at more languages beyond English,
+- We're now focusing on LLM outputs,
+- Participants will have to predict where the hallucination occurs.

 This website is under construction!
 More information will be available soon.